-It won’t be an exaggeration to say that Sorrentino’s work is a true masterpiece of the 21st century European cinema.
+It won’t be an exaggeration to say that Sorrentino’s work is a true masterpiece of 21st century European cinema.
 No one so far has responded to the spiritual vacuum of the modern world in such a conclusive and breathtaking manner.
-The film’s protagonist, surrounded by the incessant clamour of pointless disputes and self-indulgent lifestyle, yearns for the essence of life and misses it.
+The film’s protagonist, surrounded by the incessant clamour of pointless disputes and self-indulgent lifestyles, yearns for the essence of life and misses it.
 I was looking for the great beauty, but… didn’t find it, he reveals in response to Santa’s question about why he had never written another book.
-What remains to him is a hollow existence filled with meaningless buzz drowning out every single feeling or emotion.
+What remains for him is a hollow existence filled with meaningless buzz drowning out every single feeling or emotion.
 Occasionally, in the midst of it all, “haggard flashes of beauty”, imaginary or real ones, heave into view.
 Then comes a rare moment of “silence, feeling, emotion and fear” and a new novel begins.
 But that’s “just a trick” devised to detach the hopeless human from his own misery.
-As is the case with this very film – so ethereal and sublime that it feels like a dream you don’t ever want to end.
+As is the case with this very film – so ethereal and sublime, it feels like a dream that you don’t ever want to end.

 © Anna Bajor-Ciciliati, 2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Anna Bajor-Ciciliati with appropriate and specific direction to the original content.